-‘Hello elves, it’s Christmas Eve again.’
-The old bearded man said to those around him.
+‘Hello, elves, it’s Christmas Eve again,’ Santa said to those around him.
 ‘Time to get the presents ready for those on the Nice List.
 Elves, let’s do our best again this year!’
 The elves responded with a mixture of cheers, groans and silence.

 ‘Do we really have to work again this year?’
-The man’s top elf spoke while his eyes traced lines on the floor.
+Santa’s top elf spoke while his eyes traced lines on the floor.

 ‘Of course, each year we must bring cheer and joy to every deserving person on this wonderful Earth.
 Santa needs to give a good Christmas to everyone who deserves it.’